vladp/CppOrm/README.txt

 THIS IS WORK IN PROGRESS, no production system uses this library yet.

-It is free, use it anywhwere you want -- just please keep names of the author and contributors in the files.
+It is free, use it anywhere you want -- just please keep names of the author and contributors in the files.
 NO WARANTEE of course.